 The amount now remaining is your net capital gain (cents are not shown).
-Write this amount at A item 18 on your tax return (supplementary section) or A item 9 if you use the tax return for retirees.
+Write this amount at A item 18 on your tax return (supplementary section).

 Go to chapter B2.

 Step 11 does not apply if you have a net capital gain.